Isomorphism for Tournaments of Small Twin Width: Small Degree Partition Sequences

 \begin{proof} Let $\ell \coloneqq |W|$.
 The induced subtournament $T[W]$ has a vertex $w$ of in-degree at least $(\ell-1)/2$.
 Since $\md(v,w) \leq k$ and $(v,w') \in E(T)$ for all $w' \in W$, we have

 Thus $\frac{\ell - 1}{2} \leq k$, which implies that $|W| = \ell \leq 2k + 1$. \end{proof}

+So $G_T$ is a subgraph of $T$ of maximum out-degree $d \coloneqq 2\cdot\tww(T) + 1$.
+We remark that similar arguments also show that $G_T$ has maximum in-degree at most $d$ (technically, this property is not required by our algorithm, but it is helpful for the following explanations).
+Now, first suppose that $G_T$ is strongly connected.
+Then the edges of $G_T$ define a (strongly) connected spanning subgraph of maximum degree $2d$ (in-degree plus out-degree).
+In this situation, we can directly use the algorithm from \cite{ArvindPR25} to test isomorphism in time $d^{O(\log d)}n^{O(1)}$.

-So $G_T$ is a subgraph of $T$ of maximum degree $d \coloneqq 2\cdot\tww(T) + 1$.
-Hence, for tournaments $T$ where the graph $G_T$ is weakly connected, we can assign a special color to the edges in $E(G_T)$ and use the algorithm from \cite{ArvindPR22} to test isomorphism in time $d^{O(\log d)}n^{O(1)}$.
-Now, if $G_T$ is not (weakly) connected, the basic idea is to identify further edges to be added to decrease the number of connected components while keeping some kind of bounded-degree property.
+So suppose $G_T$ is not strongly connected.
+If $T$ is $2$-WL-homogeneous, then $G_T$ is also not weakly connected (i.e., the undirected version of $G_T$ is not connected); see Lemma \ref{lem:weakly-to-strongly-cc}.
+In this case, the basic idea is to identify further edges to be added to decrease the number of connected components while keeping some kind of bounded-degree property.

 In the following, let $\CQ$ be a partition of $V(T)$ that is non-trivial, that is, has at least two parts.
-The reader is encouraged to think of $\CQ$ as the partition into the (weakly) connected components of ${G_T}$, but the following results hold for any non-trivial partition $\CQ$.
+The reader is encouraged to think of $\CQ$ as the partition into the (weakly) connected components of $G_T$, but the following results hold for any non-trivial partition $\CQ$.
 We call an edge $(v,v') \in E(T)$ \emph{cross-cluster with respect to $\CQ$} if it connects distinct $Q,Q' \in \CQ$.
 For a cross-cluster edge $(v,v')$ with $Q \owns v, Q'\owns v'$, we let

 and $\md_\CQ(v,v') \coloneqq |\CM_\CQ(v,v')|$.

 The next two lemmas generalize Observation \ref{obs:edge-small-mixed-degree} and Lemma \ref{lem:mixed-degree-few-neighbors}.

 \begin{lemma} Let $T$ be a tournament and suppose $\CQ$ is a non-trivial partition of $V(T)$.
 Then there is a cross-cluster edge $(v,w)\in E(T)$ such that $\md_\CQ(v,w) \leq \tww(T)$. \end{lemma}